-As the main findings of this article, we can state that the SW is a comprehensive construct that includes three components: the goal of making the web a global database dubbed the Web of Data, with the applications/interfaces necessary for its use; the specifications developed or associated with this purpose, particularly those responsible for the so-called Web of Linked Data, which is understood as the web created by the connection of data using open standards; and the set of procedures and rules, called Linked Data, for the publication of data in order to allow the connection of the same to other data from different sources and formats.
+As main findings of this paper, we can state that the Semantic Web is as a comprehensive construct that includes three components: the goal of making the Web a global database dubbed as Web of Data, with the applications/interfaces necessary for its use; the specifications developed or associated with this purpose, particularly those responsible for the so-called Web of Linked Data, which is understood as the Web created by the connection of data using open standards; and the set of procedures and rules, called Linked Data, for the publication of data in order to allow the connection of the same to other data from different sources and formats.
 An illustration of the description made here can be seen in the diagram of Figure 8.